 - Fun money spending

 You may identify other categories that you want to have a money envelope for.

 Try not to have too many otherwise you’ll end up with a large stack of cash envelopes!

 You will obviously be spending more than just these categories as you will have bills, insurance and rent or a mortgage to pay but these really don’t work with cash.

 Fun Money Allowance

 You might be wondering why I’ve included a fun money allowance.
-When your budget is tight every penny counts.
+When your budget is tight every penny counts so why fun money?

 Being able to buy yourself a guilt free chocolate bar or cheap lunch out with work colleagues once a month will help you sustain your budget much more easily than if you cut your spending to the bone.

 You probably also need to budget for fuel.